Anapriline Reneval, tablets 40 mg 112 pcs

 Overdose

-Symptoms: bradycardia, dizziness or fainting, decreased blood pressure, arrhythmias, difficulty breathing, cyanosis of finger nails or palms or seizures.
+Symptoms: bradycardia, dizziness or fainting, decreased blood pressure, arrhythmias, difficulty breathing, cyanosis of fingernails or palms, or convulsions.

-Treatment: gastric lavage, administration of activated charcoal, if atrioventricular conduction is impaired – intravenous administration of 1-2 mg of atropine, epinephrine, with low effectiveness, a temporary pacemaker is placed; if ventricular extrasystole – lidocaine (Class IA drugs are not used); if hypotension the patient should be in Trendelenburg position.
+Treatment: gastric lavage, administration of activated charcoal, if atrioventricular conduction is impaired, 1-2 mg of atropine, epinephrine are administered intravenously, if efficiency is low, a temporary pacemaker is installed; for ventricular extrasystole – lidocaine (class IA drugs are not used); in case of arterial hypotension, the patient should be in the Trendelenburg position.

-If there are no signs of pulmonary edema, plasma exchange solutions are administered intravenously; if ineffective, epinephrine, dopamine, dobutamine; in convulsions, diazepam intravenously; in bronchospasm, beta-adrenergic stimulants inhaled or parenterally.
+If there are no signs of pulmonary edema, plasma-substituting solutions are administered intravenously; if ineffective, epinephrine, dopamine, dobutamine; for convulsions – intravenous diazepam; for bronchospasm, inhaled or parenterally – beta-adrenergic stimulants.

 ---|---|